miharekar/miharekar.github.io/_posts/posts/2017-05-16-garmin-is-the-new-pebble.md

   <figcaption>fēnix 5S, fēnix 5, and Forerunner 935 aka fēnix 5P.</figcaption>
 </figure>

 Being a software developer myself, I naturally wanted to write something for my new watch.
 I decided to try and port over one of my favorite iOS applications - [Weather Line](http://weatherlineapp.com/).
 It was not as simple as I'd imagined.
-I needed to learn the basics of a completely new language called [Monkey C](https://developer.garmin.com/connect-iq/programmers-guide/monkey-c/) :see_no_evil:.
+I needed to learn the basics of a completely new language called [Monkey C](https://developer.garmin.com/connect-iq/programmers-guide/monkey-c/) 🙈.
 It's this weird JavaScript-ish system language that wants you to think that it's high level.
 You shouldn't treat it as such since you're developing for a device with very limited amount of memory and CPU.
 I also had to grasp how to find anything in their [API docs](https://developer.garmin.com/connect-iq/api-docs/).
 They're not bad at all, but they do lack examples.
 The best thing I had were a couple of sample apps that they include in the SDK.

 After much copy/pasting, hacking, and cursing over the weekend I finally made something that worked the way I wanted it to.
-I submitted it to their app store and on Monday evening it got accepted. :tada:
+I submitted it to their app store and on Monday evening it got accepted. 🎉

 <figure>
   <a href="https://apps.garmin.com/en-US/apps/6b9d2d26-d746-4377-830e-83422e3df45b">